fschuhi/digital-garden-rob-burbea-publish/2007 New Years Retreat Insight Meditation/2007 New Years Retreat Insight Meditation.md

 - [[1231 Joy (talk)]] (transcript only, no summary)

 <div class="admonition warning"><div class="title">WARNING</div><div class="content">
-The transcripts of this series of talks have no associated summary (will be added at a later point in time).<br/>
+The transcripts of this series of talks have no associated summaries, they will be added soon.<br/>
 </div></div>